Written by Bruce McKnight on . Posted in S2D Blog

 5. Establish Cost-Effective Redundancies

 There are a few redundancies that will massively help you, like redundant site servers and data centers, but except for extremely large companies, these can be prohibitive.
 However, they can also be shared.
 Since it is unlikely that your company and another in a separate city will be in disaster recovery at the same time, you and a separate company can share redundant servers without worrying about overloading the bandwidth.
+Similarly, when managing resources like a wall printing machine, cost-sharing can be an effective strategy for maximizing usage without compromising performance.
 Consider saving money where you can- it frees up resources for additional disaster recovery measures.

 For more, check out the resources available through Stage2Data today.